 Keto Low-Carb 4 Ingredient Peanut Butter Cookies is a quick and easy, dairy-free, paleo, and gluten-free recipe with video.
 These cookies are low-calorie and have 100 calories and 1 gram of net carbs!
+No almond flour is needed for this sugar-free treat.
 This dessert is perfect for ketosis and the ketogenic diet.

 This post may contain affiliate links.
 Please read my full disclosure here.

 Let this 14 Day Keto Meal Plan do all of the heavy lifting for you!
 It includes: Recipes: Breakfast, Lunch, Dinner, and Snacks, Grocery List (itemized and weekly), Low Carb Keto Lifestyle Background, how ketosis works, and how to stay in ketosis, Low Carb Dining Out Guide (what to order), and a Low Carb Travel Guide (how to travel and stay low carb).

 The Keto Essential Cookbook is available NOW for FREE!
 For a hard copy, you only pay shipping.
 Get over 100+ scrumptious recipes with net carb, fat, protein, and calorie count for every recipe.
 Click here to purchase yours today!

 Net Carbs = Total Carbs – Dietary Fiber – Sugar Alcohols like Xylitol and Erythritol.
 Check out this post on How to Calculate Net Carbs for more information.

 Here’s another healthy dessert recipe!
 Peanut butter cookies are my favorite cookie!
 Years ago, I was obsessed with the Peanut Butter Dream cookie from Panera.
 They got rid of and I have been secretly waiting for it to surface again.

 It hasn’t and maybe that means I should come up with my own recipe.
 One that is easy on the waistline!